natiduquem/Magnetodielectric_characterization/README.md

   <img src="img/header.PNG" alt="Header" />
 </p>

 This repository contains the dataset and the notebook used to train an ANN to retrieve the permittivity and permeability of a magnetodielectric material.
 The training data were obtained from the analysis of the SRR sensor’s frequency response.
+The full results are published in the paper "Enhancing magneto‐dielectric material characterization by integrating SRR sensor, de‐embedding procedure, and artificial neural network modeling.
+Radio Science, 60".

 ### Autors:
 G. Álvarez-Botero<sup>1</sup>, N. Duque-Madrid<sup>1</sup>, H. Lobato-Morales<sup>2</sup>, G. Méndez-Jerónimo<sup>2</sup>, K. Hui<sup>3</sup>, N. Tarabay<sup>3</sup>, A. Pons-Abenza<sup>1</sup>, I. Arregui<sup>1</sup>, T. Lopetegi<sup>1</sup>, M. A. G. Laso<sup>1</sup>, C. Velez<sup>3</sup>